Indezine Logo

 Figure 1: Presenter view in PowerPoint 2016 for Mac

 While in earlier versions, Presenter view had to be turned on, PowerPoint 2016 automatically detects if you have two displays and turn on Presenter view.
 You should however still check and ensure that this view shows up on your laptop and not on the projected view.
-We show you how you can swap displays using the Use Slide Show option later in this tutorial.
+We show you how you can swap displays using the Use Slide Show option, later on this page.

 If you are using only a single display, you can still choose to change to Presenter view from within Slide Show view.
-Hover your cursor over the bottom left area of the slide to find four watermarked navigation icons that you can see in Figure 2.
-Click the third icon, and from the resultant menu, choose the Use Presenter View option (see Figure 2 again).
+Hover your cursor over the bottom left area of the slide to find four watermarked navigation icons, as shown in Figure 2, below.
+Click the third icon, and from the resultant menu, choose the Use Presenter View option, as shown in Figure 2.

 Use Presenter View option